ItsKhuramShahzad/ItsKhuramShahzad/README.md

 <!--
 **ItsKhuramShahzad/ItsKhuramShahzad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
-## Hi there 👋
-### I'm Sharon and I'm a Software Developer

 [![Khuram Shahzad github stats](https://github-readme-stats.vercel.app/api?username=ItsKhuramShahzad&theme=blue-green&show_icons=true)](https://github.com/ItsKhuramShahzad/github-readme-stats)
 <!-- [![Khuram's top languages](https://github-readme-stats.vercel.app/api/top-langs/?username=ItsKhuramShahzad&theme=blue-green)](https://github.com/ItsKhuramShahzad/github-readme-stats) -->
 <!--
 **ItsKhuramShahzad/ItsKhuramShahzad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: